Reference Date: 23-March-2017

 Food prices mostly stable reflecting adequate supplies

 Mauritania’s domestic cereal production only covers one-third of the national utilization requirement in a normal year.
-The country is highly dependent on imports of coarse grains (millet and sorghum) from its neighbours Senegal and Mali, as well as wheat purchased on the international market.
+The country is highly dependent on imports of coarse grains (millet and sorghum) from its neighbours, Senegal and Mali, as well as from wheat purchased on the international market.

 Food situation improved but continued assistance needed, especially for vulnerable people

-A large segment of the Mauritanian population relies on traditional agriculture and livestock‑related activities to maintain their livelihoods, and, therefore, remain in a state of chronic vulnerability due to unpredictable seasonal rains and climatic conditions.
+A large segment of the Mauritanian population relies on traditional agriculture and livestock-related activities to maintain their livelihoods and, therefore, remain in a state of chronic vulnerability due to unpredictable seasonal rains and climatic conditions.
 Moreover, the high import dependency rate for food exposes the population to fluctuations of the global market.
 In addition, the armed conflict in Northern Mali has forced thousands of Malians to cross the border into Mauritania.
-According to UNHCR as of early February 2016, more than 52 154 Malian refugees were still living in Mauritania, mostly in the Mberra Camp.
-Results of the last “Cadre Harmonisé” analysis in the country indicate that about 149 000 people are in Phase 3: “Crisis” and above and require urgent assistance for food.
+According to UNHCR, as of July 2016, about 42 000 Malian refugees were still living in Mauritania, in the Mberra Camp.
+The results of the last “Cadre Harmonisé” analysis in the country indicates that about 119 000 people were in Phase 3: “Crisis” and above between October and December 2016.